Since its beginning, Leiden University has been one of Europe's leading international research-intensive universities.

 Leiden University’s knowledge and expertise has a strong international focus.
 We have built strengths on important regions in the world such as Asia, the Middle East, Africa and Latin America.
 We explore these regions from a wide range of perspectives: political, legal, cultural, environmental or historical.

-We analyze global developments and challenges through an international perspective on law, governance, security, health, and more.
+We analyse global developments and challenges through an international perspective on law, governance, security, health, and more.
 This expertise is further strengthened by strong links with international partners (NGOs, IGOs, UN organisations) in The Hague, city of international law, peace and justice.

 Leiden Global offers the university an international platform in Leiden to link up with museums and other cultural sector organisations around the world.
 In the field of bio and life sciences the Leiden Bio Science Park hosts many international companies and start-ups that are closely linked to the university and play an important role in the university’s international profile.